Configuring VSCode, Pylance or Pyright

 },

-Configure Pylance to read MicroPython stdlib stubs.
+vscode: Configure Pylance to read MicroPython stdlib stubs.

-Pylance and Pyright do not by default allow you to override the stdlib stubs.
+Pylance (and Pyright) do not by default allow you to override the stdlib stubs.
 This is possible but needs to be configured explicitly in the settings.

-the VSCode configuration for this is shown below.
+The VSCode configuration for this is shown below.

-.vscode/settings.json
+File: .vscode/settings.json

 {